Written by Deborah Emmanuel Seah Qing En, BSc (Hons), MSc.

 Near visual acuity test is also conducted where a chart is held at a near and comfortable distance, usually about 30 to 45 centimetres away from the eyes.
 Numbers or letters with decreasing size will then be read.

-These tests will determine the power of the eyeglasses or contact lenses required to be prescribed by the eye health professional to correct presbyopia.
+These tests will determine the power of the eyeglasses or contact lenses required to be prescribed by the eye doctor or eye health professional to correct presbyopia.

 Eyeglasses are one of the simplest and most common ways of correcting presbyopia.
-Such eyeglasses are also known as reading glasses and can be bought over-the-counter without a prescription from an eye health professional.
+Such eyeglasses are also known as reading glasses and can be bought over-the-counter without a prescription from an eye doctor or eye health professional.
 The refractive power of these glasses ranges from +1.00D to +3.00D (or more) .
-Even though reading glasses can be easily purchased without a prescription, it is advised to consult with an eye health professional first to check if the refractive power required to correct the condition needs to be updated or if these eyeglasses are suitable for your eyes.
+Even though reading glasses can be easily purchased without a prescription, it is advised to consult with an eye health professional first to check if the refractive power required to correct the condition needs to be updated or if these reading glasses are suitable for your eyes.

 Some people with presbyopia may already have other refractive errors such as myopia (near-sightedness), hypermetropia (far-sightedness) or astigmatism.
 Such people would require corrective lenses prescribed by an eye health professional.

-Prescription corrective lenses include bifocals, trifocals, and progressive multifocal lenses.
+Prescription corrective lenses include bifocals, trifocals, and progressive multifocal lenses (and contact lenses).
 Bifocal lenses have two parts with each part dedicated to a different focal length, one for viewing distant objects and one for viewing near objects.
 Trifocal lenses are like bifocal lenses with an added middle portion that allows viewing of middle-distance objects.
 Progressive lenses are also known as varifocals and provide a gradual change in refractive power throughout the entire lens.

 Contact lenses are a good alternative to eyeglasses to correct presbyopia.
 Monovision contact lenses and bifocal contact lenses are common options for people with presbyopia.
 Monovision contact lenses are prescribed by an eye health professional and it allows one eye (usually the dominant eye) to see far objects and the non-dominant eye to see near objects.